 - Brief statement of any unusual family or personal circumstances

-- Brief essays required for certain scholarships (see listing)
+- Brief essays for certain scholarships (see listing)

-- A completed applicant appraisal form (see form in application) from a school counselor or adviser, or a work supervisor who knows you well
+- A completed applicant appraisal form (see form in application) from a school counselor or advisor, or a work supervisor who knows you well

 Work Study Grants